Khoon Bhari Maang: Synopsis

 JD gets suspicious about Jyoti's actions and shows his concern for her.
 He offers help as a friend, which Jyoti declines.
 JD ultimately finds out that Jyoti is none other than Aarti, who has come back to exact revenge on her wrong doers.
-Meanwhile, Jyoti sets her second target, her uncle Hiralal, sneaks into his house at midnight and kills him.
-She then calls Nandini and tells her that she is taking Sanjay with him at Sitapur farm (the same place where Aarti was attacked).
-JD asks Aarti's children to tell about Jyoti's whereabouts as her life is in danger.
-He reveals to them the secret about Jyoti being their mother.
+Meanwhile, Jyoti sets eyes on her second target, Hiralal.
+She sneaks into his house at midnight and kills him.
+She then calls Nandini and tells her that she is taking Sanjay with her to Sitapur farm (the same place where Aarti was attacked).
+JD asks Aarti's children about Jyoti's whereabouts as her life is in danger.
+He reveals to them the fact about Jyoti being their mother.
 Sanjay brings Jyoti to the farmhouse.
 Nandini also reaches there and confronts Sanjay.
 She threatens to expose him to Jyoti and will not let her suffer like Aarti.
 Jyoti confronts them both and finally reveals herself as Aarti.
-Aarti vows to take revenge from Sanjay in the similar fashion to the way he tried to kill her.
+Aarti vows to take revenge on Sanjay in a similar fashion to the way he tried to kill her.
 Aarti fights Sanjay, and in the process, Nandini sacrifices herself to save Aarti.
-Aarti, with the help of her pet horse Raja, drags Sanjay to the same spot with Crocodile infested waters.
+Aarti, with the help of her pet horse Raja, drags Sanjay to the same spot with crocodile-infested waters.
 Aarti tries her best to knock Sanjay off the cliff, but Sanjay turns around and pushes her down.

 JD reaches the spot, saves Aarti, and fights Sanjay.
-After a brief fight, he knocks Sanjay out, and he rolls down the cliff, hanging upside down.
+After a brief fight, he knocks Sanjay out who rolls down the cliff, hanging upside down.
 He asks Aarti for forgiveness.
 Aarti recalls that horrific incident when she was pushed into the lake and brutally attacked by the crocodile.
-Aarti knocks Sanjay one last time with a wooden rod, and he falls down the cliff and gets devoured by the crocodile.
+Aarti hits Sanjay one last time with a wooden rod, and he falls down the cliff and gets devoured by a crocodile.
 Aarti reunites with her family and pets.